Diligence International LLC

 - Where we need to comply with a legal or regulatory obligation.

-See “Purposes for which we will use your data” to find out more about the types of lawful basis that we will rely on to process your personal data.
+See “Purposes for which we use Your Data” below to find out more about the types of lawful basis that we will rely on to process your personal data.

-We set out, in the below table, a description of all the ways we plan to use Your Data, and which of the legal bases we rely on to do so.
+We have set out below a description of all the ways we wish to use Your Data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

-Note that we may process Your Data for more than one lawful ground depending on the specific purpose for which we are using Your Data.
-Please email firstname.lastname@example.org if you need details about the specific legal ground we are relying on to process Your Data where more than one ground has been set out in the table below.
+Please contact firstname.lastname@example.org if you need details about the specific legal ground we are relying on to process Your Data where more than one ground has been set out in the table below.

 |Purpose/Activity||Type of data||Lawful basis for processing|

-We may have to share Your Data with the parties set out below for the purposes set out in “Purposes for which we will use your data” above.
+We may have to share Your Data with the parties set out below for the purposes set out in the table in “Purposes for which we will use your data” above.

 - Information sent using the contact emails on the “Contact Us” page are received by staff of the Company.

 - Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
-Alternatively, we may seek to acquire other businesses or merge with them.
-If a change happens to our business, then the new owners may use Your Data in the same way as set out in this notice.
+If a change happens to our business, then the new owners may use Your Data in the same way as set out in this policy.

 We require all third parties to respect the security of Your Data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use Your Data for their own purposes and only permit them to process Your Data for specified purposes and in accordance with our instructions.

-Some of our Internal Third Parties are based outside the EEA so their processing of Your Data will involve a transfer of data outside the EEA.
+In addition to the disclosures set out in “Disclosures of Your Data” above, some of our offices are based outside the EEA so their processing of Your Data will involve a transfer of data outside the EEA.

 Whenever we transfer Your Data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented: